Ocean-OS/HackHack/README.md

 # Hack²
-Hack² - A highly productive Bitburner script that can scan for servers with a depth up to 12, and run multi-threaded hacking scripts on each one.
+Hack² - A highly productive Bitburner script that can scan for servers with a depth up to 20, and run multi-threaded hacking scripts on each one.
 ## Documentation
-- This script will scan for servers with a depth between 1 and 13.
+- This script will scan for servers with a depth between 1 and 21.
 It then writes scripts for each server that hacks, weakens, grows, and/or nukes the server.
 - This script will automatically exclude any purchased servers and home from having the script being run on them.
 - This script by itself will not use much RAM, but the scripts it creates and runs will. ~1TB of my RAM was taken running this script to run double-threaded scripts for 58 servers.
 - This script uses arguments to have more configuration.
 The arguments are below, in the format of the command:
 ```shell
 hackhack.js -d -t -c
 ```
-D: D is a Number that can be between 1 and 12.
-D is the depth of the scan performed.
-Higher D = More Servers
+- D: D is a Number that can be between 1 and 20.
+D is the depth of the scan performed. **Higher D = More Servers**
-T: T is a Number greater than or equal to 1 that determines how many threads of each server script are run.
-Higher T = More threads, more RAM usage, more money
+- T: T is a Number greater than or equal to 1 that determines how many threads of each server script are run. **Higher T = More threads, more RAM usage, more money**
-C: C is JSON.
+- C: C is JSON.
 C contains configuration formatted in JSON to simplify the syntax.
 Here's the full configuration options:
 ```json
 {
   "exempt": [],